 - 4.5 Remember that if an employee does not disclose who they are, it will be much more difficult for us to look into the matter or to protect their position or to give them feedback.
 Accordingly while we consider anonymous reports, this policy is not well suited to concerns raised anonymously. - 4.6 The NSPCC has launched a government funded Whistleblowing Advice Line.
 This will take calls from professionals from any sector who are worried about the way their, or another, organisation is dealing with child protection issues.
 Employees who do not feel able to escalate these issues internally can contact the service, as well as those who have been unsuccessful in doing so.
-It can be reached for free on 0800 028 0285 and can be contacted anonymously.
+It can be reached for free on 0800 028 0285 or alternatively, email help@NSPCC.org.uk.